bluebirz/bluebirz.github.io/_posts/2024-10-01-isolate-dev-direnv-devbox-gum.md

 1. `devbox` to make a folder isolated like a container for packages installed.
 1. `gum` to switch environment easily.

-Plus a big advantage for team collaboration because they are file-based that we can push to the repo (with proper security management).
+plus a big advantage for team collaboration because they are file-based that we can push to the repo (with proper security management).

 ---

 # direnv for env

-`direnv` is a tool to setup environment when access a prepared folder.
-For example, we enter a folder of Python and it automatically activates `venv` for us.
+`direnv` is a tool to setup environment when access a prepared folder. for example, we enter a folder of python and it automatically activates `venv` for us.

 ## direnv setup

-1. We need to install `direnv`.
-In my setup, I installed it through homebrew.
+1. we need to install `direnv`. in my setup, i installed it through homebrew.
-1. Once it's installed, add the hook into your shell file.
-In my setup that uses zsh, I just add this line into my `~/.zshrc`.
+1. once it's installed, add the hook into your shell file. in my setup that uses zsh, i just add this line into my `~/.zshrc`.

 ```sh
 eval "$(direnv hook zsh)"
 ```

-And that's it.
-We are ready to initial my folder.
+and that's it. we are ready to initial my folder.

 ## direnv usage

 ### auto-scripts

-Say we want to develop a Python app.
-Once we created `venv`, we have to `activate` it first, and `deactivate` at last, right?
+say we want to develop a python app. once we created `venv`, we have to `activate` it first, and `deactivate` at last, right?

-With `direnv` we don't have to do so.
-Just enter the folder and it will `activate` and `deactivate` when leave the folder for us.
-Follow this.
+with `direnv` we don't have to do so. just enter the folder and it will `activate` and `deactivate` when leave the folder for us. follow this.

-1. Create `venv`
+1. create `venv`
 ![venv](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/direnv-devbox-gum/dir01-venv.png){:class="img-fluid rounded z-depth-1"}
-2. Create `.envrc` to activate `venv`.
-End with `layout python`
+2. create `.envrc` to activate `venv`. end with `layout python`

 <script src="https://gist.github.com/bluebirz/b3ae7f0d6f621fed566f9c39305b8763.js?file=.envrc"></script>